Date Joined: May 10, 2011

 I grew up in an ethnic faith of Eastern Orthodox.
 St. Nicholas is celebrated instead of Santa Claus, and I celebrated Christmas twice.
-I have collected vintage cards with fat Santas.
-Santa is depicted thin, tall big, wide, whatever nowadays.
-St. Nicholas is usually long/slim with a staff.
-I enjoy some Santas, send what you like.
-I appreciate the effort.
+I still celebrate Easter twice.

 I enjoy philately and seeing nice commemorative STAMPS on packges/envelopes.

-I prefer no definitives (smaller stamps), but commemoratives.
+I prefer no definitives (smaller stamps), but commemoratives (can be larger stamps dealing with people, locations, events, etc).
 I also enjoy Christian/religious themes in stamps like for Christmas, and Easter.
 I basically with trade stamps on paper, but am interested in personal swaps mint, or used.

 STAMPS2 sent on paper, please leave enough margin around the stamp for soaking, or I can send it with another swap for trading.